 2) Tech adoption can mitigate risk in strategic planning

 Having access to the right data can help you make more informed business decisions, but in a world where it seems like everything is “unprecedented,” access to historical information isn’t always enough.
-Utilizing technology that enables businesses to analyze market trends, variables, and other external factors can provide valuable insight that can be used to drive better decision-making and optimize return on investment.
+Utilising technology that enables businesses to analyse market trends, variables, and other external factors can provide valuable insight that can be used to drive better decision-making and optimise return on investment.

 3) Investors want to understand the end users of their services

-Core aspects of offices and retail centers were dramatically impacted by the loss of foot traffic at the start of the pandemic.
-Real estate investors have become acutely aware that they rely on more than just consistent rent rolls and cashflows – they also rely on the employees that work for the occupiers, or on the customers that retail tenants depend on for profit.
-In order to boost performance in businesses dependent on the human element, investors need more information on the end users of their services – customers, employees, visitors – than ever before.
-By taking cues from the relationship-driven residential sector, commercial real estate investors are adopting smart technologies that enable them to benchmark the behaviors of those end users in order to drive performance.
+Core aspects of offices and retail centres were dramatically impacted by the loss of foot traffic at the start of the pandemic.
+Real estate investors have become acutely aware that they rely on more than just consistent rent rolls and cashflows, they also rely on the employees that work for the occupiers, or on the customers that retail tenants depend on for profit.
+To boost performance in businesses dependent on the human element, investors need more information on the end users of their services – customers, employees, visitors – than ever before.
+By taking cues from the relationship-driven residential sector, commercial real estate investors are adopting smart technologies that enable them to benchmark the behaviours of those end users in order to drive performance.

-Among all these observations, the panel of experts agreed on one thing: the digital transformation in the real estate industry is here to stay, and when it comes to tech adoption, looking forward will be the only way to stay ahead of the curve.
+Among all these observations, one thing that stands out is that the digital transformation in the real estate industry is here to stay, and when it comes to tech adoption, looking forward will be the only way to stay ahead of the curve.
 Learn more about the opportunities for real estate investors in a post-COVID environment in this thought provoking the webinar “Future-Proof Your Real Estate Investment Strategy: Best Practices from a Panel of MRI Partner”